sirarsalih/tinder-function-app/README.md

 The app runs in Azure at specific intervals, auto liking and super liking recommendations from Tinder.

+## Match notification by e-mail

+If there is a match the app will automatically notify the user by e-mail, including all photos of the matched person in the e-mail.

 ## How to generate a new Facebook token if it expires

 The app authenticates with Tinder using a Facebook ID (which can be empty) and token (required).
 If the Facebook token expires, there needs to be generated a new token, otherwise a <code>401 Unauthorized</code> is returned from the Tinder API.